tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-20-droplet-printing.md

 |![](/images/droplet-printing-19.jpg)|For some reason the backside turned out detached from the rest.
 The outsides are the exceptions of the shifting pattern.
 I'm curious how the inside looks like.|

-Making big blobs with a printer
+Making big blobs with a 3D printer:
 |![](/images/droplet-printing-22.jpg)|By manually extruding copious amounts of plastic through a 0.8mm nozzle, a 3D printer can make very un-3D print like objects.|
 |---|---|
 |![](/images/droplet-printing-23.jpg)|The shape seems to be determined by the cooling rather than by the plastic extrusion.|